jkuebart/amd-define/README.md

 same file, making it impossible to deduce the names of the modules being defined.

-That's why the module id may be explicitly specified as the first argument to `define`.
-Just like regular modules, the main module of the library should not specify a model id.
+That's why the module ID may be explicitly specified as the first argument to `define`.
+Just like regular modules, the main module of the library should not specify a module ID.

 ```js
 // Define a sub-module